KxroShinigami/cas-ws25-laboritsicherheit-alma-runde3/README.md

 The application is accessible at `https://alma1.schach.kids`.
 The production configuration uses SSL/TLS with Let's Encrypt certificates and redirects all HTTP requests to HTTPS.

 **Important:** Make sure the firewall on the VM allows incoming connections on ports 80 and 443.

+### Redis Object Cache Setup

+Redis is included in the docker-compose setup for use with the WordPress "Redis Object Cache" plugin.
+The configuration follows the [official plugin installation guide](https://github.com/rhubarbgroup/redis-cache/blob/develop/INSTALL.md).

+**To enable the cache:**

+1. **Install the Redis Object Cache plugin** in WordPress admin:
+   - Go to Plugins → Add New
+   - Search for "Redis Object Cache" by Till Krüss
+   - Install and activate the plugin

+2. **Enable the cache**:
+   - Go to Settings → Redis
+   - The plugin should auto-detect Redis at `redis:6379` (Docker service name)
+   - If it doesn't connect automatically, add this to `wp-config.php` (before the `/* That's all, stop editing!
+Happy publishing. */` line):
+     ```php
+     define('WP_REDIS_HOST', 'redis');
+     define('WP_REDIS_PORT', 6379);
+     define('WP_REDIS_PASSWORD', 'redis_password'); // or your REDIS_PASSWORD from .env
+     ```
+   - Click "Enable Object Cache"

+The Redis service runs on an internal network (`cache_net`) and is password-protected for security.

 #### Automatic Startup After Reboot (Systemd Service)